 All Noelle could think of was the world her great-great grandmother described.
 A world in which robots had yet to replace humans.
 She wanted to go to a cafe in which humans were servers.
 She’d heard that out in the country places like these still existed.
 She’d visit one before they became illegal.

 After class, as she walked toward work, a group of students caught up with her.
-Finally, she taught.
+Finally, she thought.
 Real people.
 She looked for their eyes.

 “Do you know where we can find the Bot Cafe?”
 She asked.
 Her voice sounded sweet and lively.
 Her eyes blinked.
 The man next to her was laughing at something the other woman said.